-In 2020, we paid annualized base salaries of \$600,000 to Mr. Mattessich; \$440,000 to Dr. Goldstein; and \$425,000 to Mr. Strassburger.
+In 2021, Mr. Mattessich had an annualized base salary of \$630,000, Dr. Goldstein had an annualized base salary of \$488,250, and Mr. Notman had an annualized base salary of \$431,600 to Mr. Notman.
+Prior to her separation, Patricia Kitchen had an annualized base salary of \$435,750.
 None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.